Alina Kabaeva: 1996–1999

 Kabaeva made her international debut representing Russia in 1996 and won two silver all-around medals, both behind Yulia Raskina.
 The next year, she won every junior event she competed in and placed 4th in the senior category at the Russian Championships.

 In 1998, her first year as an international senior, the 15-year-old Kabaeva won the 1998 European Championships in Portugal.
-At the time, she was the youngest member of the Russian squad, competing alongside internationally recognized teammates Amina Zaripova and Yana Batyrshina as well as Irina Tchachina.
-Later in the year, she won the World Youth Games, held in Moscow, and won the all-around and three of the four event finals at the 1998 Goodwill Games.
+At the time, she was the youngest member of the Russian squad.
+Kabaeva was competing alongside internationally recognized teammates such as Amina Zaripova, Yana Batyrshina and Irina Tchachina.
+Later that year, she won the World Youth Games, held in Moscow.
+She also won three of the four event finals at the 1998 Goodwill Games.

 Kabaeva then became the 1999 European Champion in Hungary and won the 1999 World title in Osaka, Japan.
 Kabaeva went on to win a total of 5 all-around titles at the European Championships.

-At the 2000 Sydney Olympics, in Australia, Kabaeva was expected to claim the gold medal in the all-around; however, due to an error in an otherwise clean performance—she dropped her hoop, and ran to retrieve it outside of the competition area—Kabaeva won the bronze medal, with the final score of 39.466 (Rope 9.925, Hoop 9.641, Ball 9.950, Ribbon 9.950).
+At the 2000 Sydney Olympics, in Australia, Kabaeva was expected to win the gold medal in the all-around; however, due to an error in an otherwise clean performance—she dropped her hoop, and ran to retrieve it outside of the competition area.
+Kabaeva won the bronze medal with the final score of 39.466 (Rope 9.925, Hoop 9.641, Ball 9.950, Ribbon 9.950).
 Belarus's Yulia Raskina took the silver medal, while fellow Russian teammate, Yulia Barsukova, won the Olympic gold medal.